alphagov/govuk-developer-docs/source/manual/get-started.html.md

 You must set up [Multi-Factor Authentication (MFA)][MFA] to access AWS.

+You may add up to 8 MFA devices.
+However, note that __MFA device names must be prefixed with your IAM username (usually your email address)__, otherwise you will receive a permissions error.

 How you set up MFA depends on whether you have a GDS-issued Yubikey or not.

 #### If you do not have a Yubikey